Generalbezirk Estland: Administrative divisions

-Civil and Police Leadership
+Civil and police leadership

-Civil administration was led by a Generalkommissar (General Commissioner) directly appointed by Adolf Hitler, and who reported to Ostland Reichskommissar Hinrich Lohse, headquartered in Riga.
+Civil administration was led by a Generalkommissar (General Commissioner) directly appointed by Adolf Hitler, and who reported to the Ostland Reichskommissar headquartered in Riga.
 In addition, police and security matters were overseen by an SS and Police Leader (SSPF) directly appointed by Reichsführer-SS Heinrich Himmler, and who reported to the Higher SS and Police Leader (HSSPF) Ostland und Russland-Nord in Riga, SS-Gruppenführer Hans-Adolf Prützmann until 1 November 1941, and SS-Obergruppenführer Friedrich Jeckeln after that date.